 History tells that Siddhartha Gautama left the palace and was so distressed by the poverty of the people outside the palace walls that he went in search of an end to their suffering.
 I wonder what he would think today, after thousands of years it seems little has changed.
 Can we humans ever change the suffering of others?

-Tomorrow I will tour the site of the buddha’s birth.
+Tomorrow I will tour the site of the Buddha’s birth.
 In my mind I imagine a tour to a few shabby temples.
-I resign myself to practice being in the moment no matter what that reveals.
+I resign myself to practise being in the moment no matter what that reveals.